plan44/plan44-feed/p44-counter/README.md

 - **count**: the current counter position.
 Can be set to a new value to re-adjust or zero the current count.
 Can be positive or negative withing int32 range.

+- **debounce**: the debounce time to use in µS.
+This is initially the same as the module param **debounce_us**, but can be adjusted during operation when needed.